“My ADHD Teaching Strategies That Benefit All Students.”

 I have since found that, whether diagnosed or just showing ADHD-like traits, atypical students can benefit from some simple classroom additions and teaching strategies.
 These learning strategies do not require formal documentation, and they will likely help all types of learners!

 1. Focus on short-term goals.

 When teaching children with ADHD, keep in mind that long-term goals are often overwhelming.
 Waiting until the report card to come home each 10 or 12 weeks is a daunting prospect for a child who needs frequent accolades and affirmations.
 Such a long wait time typically makes the child grow frustrated and lose interest or give up on their goals.
-Children with ADHD benefit from short-term goals.
+Children with ADHD benefit from short-term learning goals.
 Some can focus only on completing assigned tasks one day at a time.
 Others may benefit from a half-day goal that breaks up their day with more than one sense of accomplishment and feeling of success.